 The valuation of the MIA and VCP properties is based on the present value of ground rents up to the expiry of the temporary emphyteutical grants and the estimated freehold value thereafter discounted to present value.
-The fair value of investment property is calculated with reference to the cash flows receivable by the Company in terms of its contractual agreements, discounted to present value as at 31 December 2021.
-The discount rate is based on the yield to maturity on the longest term available MGS (Malta Government Stock) in issue as at year end plus a premium reflecting the risk inherent in the underlying cash flows.
-Given the unexpected and unprecedented low interest rate environment, an additional risk premium was factored in the discount rate as explained further below.
+The fair value of investment property is calculated with reference to the cash flows receivable by the Company in terms of its contractual agreements, discounted to present value as at 31 December 2022.
+The discount rate is based on the yield to maturity on the longest term available MGS (Malta Government Stock) in issue as at year end, a premium reflecting the risk inherent in the underlying cash flows and a conditional premium.

-During the year ended 31 December 2021, the MGS benchmark referred to above slightly increased and as a result a fair value loss of $\notin$ 17,834,000 (2020 fair value loss: $\notin$ 1,440,000) has been recognised in these financial statements.
-The YTM on the longest term available MGS has been continuously decreasing but due to its increase in the current period, the Company is recognising a fair value loss.
+During the year ended 31 December 2022, the MGS benchmark referred to above increased considerably and as a result a fair value loss of equiv 14,135,000 (2021: fair value loss of equiv 17,834,000) has been recognised in these financial statements.
+The YTM on the longest term available MGS has been increasing in the past years and this led to the downward movement in the fair value of the investment property.